AriFordsham/GHCWiki/data-parallel/library.md

 DPH is split into the following packages:

 - `dph-base`
    Contains shared debugging and tracing functions.
-Particularly, options for enabling extended sanity checking are hard-codede in the `Config.hs` module.
+Particularly, the flags for enabling extended sanity checking are hard-coded in the `Config.hs` module.

 - `dph-prim-seq`
    Flat arrays, and sequential operators on them.
 Most sequential operators that we used are supplied by `Data.Vector`, but `dph-prim-seq` adds segmented operators that are only useful in the context of nested data parallelism.
 This package also defines the segment descriptor types, that are also used to implement nested arrays.
 Flat arrays are also referred to as "unlifted arrays", so this library is also called the "unlifted primitive library".